-There are a lot of different stages to the Medicine application process, and I found it quite stressful.
+There are lots of different stages to the Medicine application process, and I found it quite stressful.
 I got my UCAT score before I applied, and although it wasn’t awful, it limited which universities I could choose.
 I later got a great BMAT score, but I had only chosen one BMAT university rather than gambling before I sat the test and knew my score.

 Getting rejections is disappointing – particularly if you’ve been waiting months to hear back and you’ve been hearing about other candidates getting offers.